 When you’re looking for a financial advisor, choose someone proven you can trust.

 Midland States Bank has provided exceptional wealth management services for over 90 years, helping clients to invest, preserve and protect their assets.
 Our team averages more than 20 years of wealth management experience.
-Check out our team and learn more about our investment professionals.

 If you have questions, our financial advisors want to ease your concerns.